billvaglienti/ProtoGen/README.md

 - `printfile` : Optional attribute that gives the name of the source and header file (.cpp and .h) that will be used for the text print and text read code output; except for any objects which have their own `printfile` attribute.
 Presence of the global printfile attribute enables the text print output for all packets and structures.

 - `mapfile` : Optional attribute that gives the name of the source and header file (.cpp and .h) that will be used for encoding and decoding structure objects to a key:value map; except for any objects which have their own `mapfile` attribute set.

-- `prefix` : A string that can be used to prepend structure and file names.
-This is typically left out, but if a single project uses multiple ProtoGen protocols it may be useful to give them different prefixes to avoid namespace collisions.
+Presence of the global mapfile attribute enables the map output for all packets and structures.

+- `compare` : If this attribute is set to `true` comparison code will be output for all packets and structures (except for those with `compare="false"` set).
+Using this attribute instead of `comparefile` generates the output using the default comparison file.

+- `print` : If this attribute is set to `true` text print and text read code will be output for all packets and structures (except for those with `print="false"` set).
+Using this attribute instead of `printfile` generates the output using the default print file.

+- `map` : If this attribute is set to `true` key:value mapping code will be output for all packets and structures (except for those with `map="false"` set).
+Using this attribute instead of `mapfile` generates the output using the default map file.

 - `maxSize` : A number that specifies the maximum number of data bytes that a packet can support.
 If this is provided, and is greater than zero, ProtoGen will issue a warning for any packet whose maximum encoded size is greater than this.